By Mark Clarin and Laina Carter of McGrail Vineyards

 In a large pan, heat olive oil over medium-low heat.
 Once hot, add butter and garlic.
 Brown garlic in butter-oil mixture.

 Add shrimp to pan and season well with salt and pepper.
-Add white wine, lemon juice, cayenne, and zucchini noodles and cook for about five minutes or until shrimp are cooked through, stirring constantly.
+Stir in white wine, lemon juice, cayenne, and zucchini noodles and cook for about five minutes or until shrimp are cooked through, stirring constantly.

 Add more salt and pepper to pan as necessary.
 Sprinkle parsley leaves over pan and stir well.

 Spoon most of the excess sauce from shrimp and noodle pan and stir into couscous.